meiyor/Time_Spectral_Granger_Causality_EEG/README.md

 1) EEG time-series are **highly colinear** and can generate singularities and numerical instabilities if model overfitting is not controlled propely.
 Measures, such as, Spectral Radius larger than one, or $A$. or $\Sigma$ prediction singularities are used by the toolbox to control matrix colinear ill-condition of each estimation.
 This information is shown during the estimation using **disp**.
 2) The number of channels included in the analysis is also a very important factor **to avoid overfitting and numerical instabilities** on $A$ or $\Sigma$ estimations.
 For this particular analysis we tested the GC between this group channels out of [Xu et al 2023 dataset](https://zenodo.org/record/7803212#.ZC3Cb-zML0q) including frontal, central, and Temporal-Parietal-Occipital (TPO) regions ['T3','T4','T5','T6','P3','P4','O1','O2','C3','C4','F3','F4','F7','F8'].
 3) $p$ representing the maximum order of the estimation is also really important for avoiding model overfitting or numerical instabilities.
+Extending an hyperparameter tuning is still an open plausible option in this case.

+Thus, the function **reading_eeg_saved_MVGC**` implements the full pipeline for loading preprocessed EEG stages from **preprocessed_save** folder and performing GC analysis using the MVGC toolbox.

+### Overview

+The pipeline performs the following steps:

+1. Load preprocessed EEG segments (S1–S11)
+2. Visualize stacked EEG signals from those segments
+3. Apply GC estimation using MVGC on each segments
+4. Generate frequency-specific GC measures for the different EEG band specified in [Xu et al 2023](https://www.pnas.org/doi/abs/10.1073/pnas.2216268120)